fmichonneau/2016-06-15-UFII-fellowship/application.md

 Current software used to assign taxon names to DNA sequences generated with HTS are ill-suited for animal communities.
-These software were originally designed to analyze sequences originating from microbial communities.
-Studies using "amplicon sequencing" on bacteria typically target the genetic marker 16S.
-It is known to provide good resolution at low taxonomic scale and is easy to amplify across a large diversity of species.
+These software were originally designed to analyze sequences originating from microbial communities [@Bazinet2012].
+Metabarcoding studies on bacteria typically target the genetic marker 16S.
+It is known to provide good resolution at low taxonomic level and is easy to amplify across a large diversity of species.
 Several databases of 16S sequences for bacteria have been assembled against which researchers can match their sequences.
 Because 16S in a non protein-coding gene, it evolves differently from COI, and the algorithms used to match the 16S sequences to the reference database do not take advantage of the protein-coding nature of COI.
 Another approach with bacterial communities, metagenomics, seeks to match genomic DNA from environmental samples to sequenced genomes.
-This approach is still not applicable across diverse groups of animals given that genomes are larger than in bacteria, and most taxa do not have genomes available.
+This approach is still not applicable across diverse groups of animals given that genomes are larger than in bacteria, and most animal taxa do not have genomes available.

 I propose to develop new informatic tools and open-source software to assign taxon names to protein-coding DNA sequences generated in metabarcoding